Music therapy: Empirical evidence

+Research on the use of music therapy for individuals with dementia and other cognitive impairments has returned mixed yet promising outcomes.
+A 2023 systematic review of RCTs concluded that structured music-based interventions were connected to better global cognition, memory and communication aspects in AD patients and could be improved when sessions include active participation (like singing or playing an instrument).
+However, a 2025 Cochrane review found that the overall certainty was low, due to potential methodological limitations and variability of results and proof was still insufficient on whether or not performing music therapy affects regular cognitive functions.

 Types of music therapy

 Two fundamental types of music therapy are receptive music therapy and active music therapy (also known as expressive music therapy).
 Active music therapy engages clients or patients in the act of making music, whereas receptive music therapy guides patients or clients in listening or responding to live or recorded music.
 Either or both can lead to verbal discussions, depending on client needs and the therapist's orientation.